HimanshuBari21/cms-with-php-and-mysql/README.md

-# A Simple CMS Project with CRUD, Authencation and Authoriazation /3.
+# A Simple CMS Project with CRUD, Authencation and Authoriazation - OxCorp💻.
 ## Learning Project for PHP and MySQL.